robert-vo/class-browser-api/endpoints/TERM.md

     * buildingID - Unique number to identify a building.
     * buildingAbbreviation - The abbreviation of a building.
     * buildingName - The full name of the building where the class takes place at.
+    * roomNumber - The room number inside of the building where the class takes place at.
   * format - Indicates how the content of the class will be delivered.
 Examples include: Face to Face, Hybrid and Online.
   * description - The full class description.
   * duration - The length, in weeks, of the class.